aleksei-berezkin/typique/README.md

 ## Completion in different contexts

-The core (but not the only) idea of Typique as a tooling is to recognize where you are about to specify class or css-var name, and, via completion items, suggest you the name which is both readable and unique.
-Additionally to the name, Typique inserts `satisfies` with the proper right-hand-side, and imports, if needed.
+The core (but not the only) idea of Typique as a tooling is to recognize where you are about to specify class or css-var name, and suggest you both readable and unique name via a completion item.
+The place which is recognized to require the class/css-var name is denoted as "completion context".
+The completion works slightly differently in different contexts.

-There are two kinds of contexts Typique recognizes: variable initializer and TSX property value.
-Completion works slightly different in each.

 ### In variable initializer

 All of the above examples demonstrate using this kind of context.
-The completion is suggested when the variable name matches the configured pattern, which is by default:
+The completion is suggested when the variable name matches the [configurable](/docs/Configuration.md#classvarname-and-varvarname) pattern, which is by default:

 - `Class(es)?([Nn]ame(s)?)?$` for class names
 - `Var(s)?([Nn]ame(s)?)?$` for variable names

-The conventions can be changed via the plugin [configuration](/docs/Configuration.md).

 ### In TSX property value

-This is useful for all TSX-native frameworks, including React, Preact, SolidJS, Qwik, etc. The completion is shown in the value of the property with the name matching `^class(Name)?$`:
+This is useful for all TSX-native frameworks, including React, Preact, SolidJS, Qwik, etc. The completion is shown in the value of the property with the name matching the [configurable](/docs/Configuration.md#tsxpropname) pattern, which is by default `^class(Name)?$`:

 (pic)